jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Environment variables in `.zshrc` don't take effect with VS Code Remote

 Use `.zshenv` or `.zprofile` instead of `.zshrc`.
 See [stackexchange](https://unix.stackexchange.com/questions/71253/what-should-shouldnt-go-in-zshenv-zshrc-zlogin-zprofile-zlogout).

+## Environment variables in these files still don't take effect with VS Code Remote

+After editing these files, you have to kill `vscode-server`  on the remote host and restart it.
+Select `Remote-SSH: Kill VS Code Server on Host...` from the Command Palette (F1).